Legal person: History

+Forms

-There are therefore two kinds of legal entities: human and non-human.
+There are two kinds of legal persons: human and non-human.
 In law, a human person is called a natural person (sometimes also a physical person), and a non-human person is called a juridical person (sometimes also a juridic, juristic, artificial, legal, or fictitious person, persona ficta).

 Juridical persons are entities such as corporations, firms (in some jurisdictions), and many government agencies.
-They are treated in law as if they were persons.
+For most purposes they are treated in law as if they were human persons.

-While natural persons acquire legal personality "naturally", simply by being born (or before that, in some jurisdictions), juridical persons must have legal personality conferred on them by some "unnatural", legal process, and it is for this reason that they are sometimes called "artificial" persons.
+While natural persons acquire legal personality simply by being born, juridical persons must have legal personality conferred on them by a legal process and, for this reason, they are sometimes called "artificial" persons.
 In the most common case (incorporating a business), legal personality is usually acquired by registration with a government agency set up for the purpose.
-In other cases it may be by primary legislation: an example is the Charity Commission in the UK.
-The United Nations Sustainable Development Goal 16 advocates for the provision of legal identity for all, including birth registration by 2030 as part of the 2030 Agenda.
+In other cases, legal personhood may result from legislation, such as the manner in which the Charity Commission was created in the UK.

+The United Nations Sustainable Development Goal 16 advocates for the provision of legal identity for all natural persons, including birth registration by 2030 as part of the 2030 Agenda.